WatForm/fortress/DevelopersGuide.md

 The basic algorithm that Fortress implements consists of the following steps.

 1. Negation Normal Form (NNF): The formulas of the problem are transformed into negation normal form, where negations are pushed down as far as possible into the formulas.
-The resulting problem is equivalent to the first.
+The resulting problem is equivalent to the original problem.

 2. Skolemization: Existential quantifiers are eliminated by replacing them with functions and constants that act as witnesses for the existential quantifiers.
 The signature is changed by the introduction of new functions and constants.